3. DIAGNOSIS

 3.8.
 Imaging

 In clinical practice, imaging is used to understand the relationship between anatomy and function.
+This can be assessed simultaneously using video urodynamic studies.
+For further details please see the condition specific sections.
 Ultrasound and magnetic resonance imaging (MRI) have largely replaced X-ray imaging in the evaluation of the pelvic floor.
 Ultrasound is sometimes preferred to MRI because of its ability to produce three-dimensional (3D) and 4D (dynamic) images at lower cost and wider availability.

 There is no need for UUT imaging unless a high-pressure bladder, severe POP or chronic urinary retention is suspected or diagnosed, or abnormal renal function tests are observed.
 In cases of suspected UI caused by an UUT anomaly or uretero-vaginal fistula, UUT imaging (urography, computed tomography [CT]) may be indicated [97].